 THE BEST OF NAMIBIA AND BOTSWANA

 This tour is perfect for those who want to explore the best of Namibia and Botswana in their own time.
 Starting from Windhoek, you travel via Sossusvlei and Swakopmund to the world-famous Etosha National Park.
-Continue through the fertile Kavango Region, part of the Caprivi Strip, and enter Botswana.
-Experience exceptional game viewing while on a two-day fly-in Okavango Delta safari.
-Pass the immense salt pans of Makgadikgadi and watch numerous elephant herds coming to drink at the Chobe River before ending the tour with a visit to the impressive Victoria Falls.
+Continue through the fertile Zambezi Region and enter Botswana.
+Visit the Tsodilo Hills before you continue to the Okavango Delta.
+During a 2-day fly-in safari to the Moremi Area you will enjoy excellent game viewing.
+Watch numerous elephant herds coming to drink at the Chobe River before ending the tour with a visit to the impressive Victoria Falls.

-- Windhoek: National Gallery, National Museum, Botanic Garden
+- Windhoek: National Gallery, National Museum, Christ Church

-- Caprivi Strip: Boat cruise on the Okavango River, game drive in the Mahango Area of the Bwabwata National Park
+- Caprivi Strip: boat cruise on the Okavango River, game drive in the Bwabwata National Park, visit to a local village

-- Victoria Falls: Visit to the falls, boat cruise, white water rafting, bungee jumping, canoeing, elephant ride, scenic flight (all optional)
+- Victoria Falls: visit to the waterfalls, boat cruise, white water rafting, bungee jumping, canoeing, scenic flight

-Self-Drive Safari: The Best of Namibia and Botswana
+Self-Drive Tour: The Best of Namibia and Botswana

 To: Victoria Falls